 Embedded in the heart of Central Europe, the Czech Republic packs quite a cultural and historic punch for such a small country; from its majestic castles, to its medieval towns and elegant spa resorts, there is a lot to appreciate.
 Yet, for all this, the Czech Republic is far more than the totality of its sights.
 Aside from all of the things to see, do and eat, it has a unique blend of tradition and modernity.

-My time in the Czech Republic quickly came to an end, and so too did I expected my romance with Monika.
+My time in the Czech Republic quickly came to an end, and so too did my unexpected romance with Monika.
 When I returned to the States, Monika and I continued to correspond.
-Our connection with one another was undeniable and so we began to discuss the possibility of her taking a trip to the United States…a country she had never visited.
-Several months later Monika had saved up enough money to visit me in Arizona where we spent nearly a whirlwind month traveling around the southwestern part of the U.S. It was an extraordinary journey for both of us.
-For Monika, she saw things she only imagined or saw on T.V., such as vast openness or stores like Costco that sold everything under the sun.
+Our connection with one another was undeniable and so we began to discuss the possibility of her taking a trip to the United States, a country she had never visited.
+Several months later, Monika had saved enough money to visit me in Arizona, where we spent a whirlwind month traveling around the southwestern part of the U.S. It was an extraordinary journey for both of us.
+For Monika, she saw things she only imagined or saw on T.V., such as vast openness, or stores like Costco that sold everything under the sun.
 We had a lovely time together, and soon, she returned back to her home in Europe.
 Unfortunately, the logistics of a traditional relationship eluded us, though, we have remained friends to this day.

-If you have any special stories or experiences you’ve had in the Czech Republic, please leave a comment below…I’d love to hear them, and I’m sure other readers would too.
+If you have any special stories or experiences you’ve had in the Czech Republic, please leave a comment below…I’d love to hear them.

 Special thanks to Czech Tourism for the use of the photos…all of mine were taken when film was still the only form of photography.